caseyg/awesome/TOPICS.md

 *   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - Build apps that AI can generate, humans can review, and teams can maintain.
 Config that works between code and natural language.

-*   [Budibase/budibase](https://github.com/Budibase/budibase) - AI agents that run your operations.
+*   [Budibase/budibase](https://github.com/Budibase/budibase) - AI agents, automations and apps that run your operations.
 Model agnostic.

 ## low-code-framework